med-merchise/xash/docs/source/backlog/backlog-0000-misc.rst

   See flasked-altair_, a demo Flask application of using Altair_ to generate D3 charts using Vega grammar.

-- seaborn_: statistical data visualization -
+- seaborn_: statistical data visualization.

 - google-chart_: Google tool to display live data on your site.